Peptide Therapy · Physician-Led

 Mitochondrial · Cellular Energy

-A mitochondrial-derived peptide that activates AMPK — the same energy-sensing pathway hit by exercise and metformin.
-Supports mitochondrial efficiency, glucose handling, and exercise tolerance.
+A class of mitochondrial-derived peptides that engage AMPK — the same energy-sensing pathway activated by exercise and metformin.
+Considered to support mitochondrial efficiency, glucose handling, and exercise tolerance.
 The inside-the-cell complement to NAD+.
+Specific agents are selected on an individual basis after evaluation.

 Best fit: patients with metabolic inflexibility, fatigue despite normal labs, or longevity-focused stacking.